Achievement Unlocked

 Both Subtypes

-CBT / DBT Adaptations
+CBT and DBT Adaptations

 Covert NPD

-Shame & Vulnerability Work
+Shame and Vulnerability Work

 Both Subtypes

-Relationship & Couples Therapy
+Relationship and Couples Therapy

 Recommended Assessment Tools